kaspernyhus/lazylog/README.md

 **Supported colors:** red, green, yellow, blue, magenta, cyan, white, black, gray, lightred, lightgreen, lightyellow, lightblue, lightmagenta, lightcyan, darkgray

-See `examples/config.toml` for a complete example.
+See `examples/config.toml` for a complete configuration example and `examples/filters.toml` for a filters file example.

 ## Development
 Clone the repository and build with Cargo: